amsibert-fmms/Genealogy/Docs/Core_Docs/API_REFERENCE.md

 # GeneaX API Reference
-This document provides the public API definitions for GeneaX.
+This document describes the public API for GeneaX.
-Each endpoint corresponds to **Tier 3 Implementation Models** and maps to the domain areas defined in `MASTER_OUTLINE.md`.
+Each endpoint corresponds to a **Tier 3 Implementation Model** and maps to the domain areas defined in `MASTER_OUTLINE.md`.

 All responses are JSON.
 Authentication is required unless otherwise noted.

+For conceptual and logical definitions, see:
+- `MASTER_OUTLINE.md`
+- `DATA_MODELS.md`

 ---

+# 0. Schema Conventions

+All resources follow these API conventions:

+- `id` is an integer primary key.
+- `created_at` and `updated_at` use ISO 8601 timestamps.
+- Related objects are referenced by numeric IDs unless expanded.
+- Errors follow Django REST Framework's JSON error structure.
+- Date values must use `YYYY-MM-DD` format when applicable.
+- Pagination format will follow DRF defaults (to be documented when implemented).
+- All POST and PATCH bodies must be JSON.

+---

 # 1. Overview

-The GeneaX API provides access to core genealogical data structures including Persons, Events, Relationships, Sources, Citations, Claims, Conclusions, and ProofStatements.
+The GeneaX API provides access to core genealogical data models:

+- Persons
+- Events
+- Relationships
+- Sources
+- Citations
+- Claims
+- Conclusions
+- ProofStatements
+- CrossReferences & FamilyAppearances

-All endpoints return JSON and follow Django REST Framework conventions.
+Endpoints follow Django REST Framework conventions.

-The API is organized according to the conceptual chapters defined in `MASTER_OUTLINE.md`:
+The API is organized according to the conceptual chapters in `MASTER_OUTLINE.md`:

 - Chapter 1 — Person
 - Chapter 2 — Event
 - Chapter 3 — Relationship
 - Chapter 4 — Sources & Citations
 - Chapter 5 — Claims, Conclusions, Proof
 - Chapter 6 — Numbering & Cross-References

 ---

+## 1.1 Query Parameters

+Most list endpoints will support search and filtering as the implementation matures.
+Planned filters include:

+- Name or text search
+- Event type
+- Date range (before/after)
+- Participant role
+- Citation-based filtering
+- Cross-reference filtering

+Filtering behavior will be documented as features are added.

+---

 # 2. Authentication

-All GeneaX API endpoints require authentication unless explicitly noted.
+All GeneaX API endpoints require authentication unless otherwise stated.

-The system uses token-based authentication.
+GeneaX uses token-based authentication.

 ### 2.1 Required Headers

-Requests must include the following headers:
+Requests must include:

 Authorization: Token <your_token>
 Content-Type: application/json